Access Arrangements

 6. The school will apply to JCQ for the specific access arrangements for each student, and students will be asked for their consent for the school to do this on their behalf.

 Some students will not meet the strict threshold for access arrangements after assessment.
 If teachers still feel that the student is disadvantaged in exams, then further investigation can take place using different assessment tools, however this must come from the classroom teacher.
+The deadline for making referrals for access arrangements is the end of the Autumn term of Year 11 / Year 13 in order to meet external deadlines in preparation for the upcoming GCSE / A Level exams.

 We aim to get access arrangements in place well in advance of GCSE and A Level exams so that students have ample time to practice mock exams with the support in place.
 We do not make changes in between the last set of formal mock exams and the final exams.
 Problems requiring access arrangements should have been noticed well in advance of final exams over the course of years rather than at the last minute.
 This aims to keep access arrangements fair.